fsharp/fsharp.github.io/_posts/2016-10-31-dotnetcore_sdk_group.md

 ---
 layout: default
-title: Developer group about F# in .NET Core and .NET Core Sdk
+title: Developer group about F# in .NET Core and .NET Core SDK
 subtitle: Group focused to improve the F# story on .NET Core and integration in the .NET Core SDK
 ---